Canonical Variates in Wasserstein Metric Space: Introduction

 It is worthwhile to note an interesting method called Wasserstein discriminant analysis (WDA) by~\cite{flamary2018wasserstein} for data in the Euclidean space.
 Although our work also involves the Wasserstein distance, the research problem addressed here is intrinsically different than that of WDA.
 In~\cite{flamary2018wasserstein}, a new criterion is developed for discriminant analysis on data points in the Euclidean space; and the Wasserstein metric is used to measure the distance between class-level distributions.
-In contrast, our work aims at dimension reduction for data instances that are distributions themselves.
-At the class level, instead of using the Wasserstein distance, we opt for a simple summation of pairwise distances, as has been adopted in Fisher's ratio or other related criteria.
-Our novelty does not stem from introducing a new optimization criterion for vector data, but rather from addressing the complexities inherent in handling a more challenging data type, i.e., discrete or continuous distributions.
+In contrast, our work aims at dimension reduction for data instances that are themselves distributions.
+At the class level, instead of using the Wasserstein distance directly, we employ a simple summation of pairwise distances, as has been adopted in Fisher's ratio or other related criteria.
+Therefore, our novelty lies not in defining a new discriminant criterion for vector data, but in addressing the challenges inherent in analyzing distributional data, both discrete and continuous.

-For continuous distributions, our solution involves adopting the Gaussian Mixture Model (GMM) as a versatile mechanism for representation.
-We further propose substituting the Wasserstein metric with the Minimized Aggregated Wasserstein (MAW) distance~\citep{chen2019aggregated}.
-This substitution facilitates the development of an efficient optimization algorithm.
-A discrete distribution with finite support can be viewed as a finite GMM with singular covariance matrices (i.e., zero variances in all dimensions), and the MAW distance simplifies to the standard Wasserstein distance in this case.
-Therefore, our method derived for the MAW distance applies seamlessly to discrete distributions.
-Discretization (or sampling) and modeling by GMM are two major approaches for approximating continuous distributions.
-Our method is applicable to either form of approximation.
+Other related works have aimed to reduce the computational cost of the Wasserstein distance.
+For instance, the sliced-Wasserstein distance~\citep{bonneel2015sliced,tanguy2023properties} has been proposed based on linear slicing of probability distributions.
+Further extensions, such as the max-sliced-Wasserstein~\citep{deshpande2019max,paty2019subspace} and generalized sliced-Wasserstein~\citep{kolouri2019generalized}, have also been explored.
+Although these methods search for linear projections or subspaces to compute the distance, their objectives differ from our goal of maximizing Fisher’s ratio.
+Another extension of the Wasserstein distance, the Gromov-Wasserstein distance~\citep{memoli2011gromov,delon2022gromov}, generalizes the framework to compare distributions supported on different metric spaces.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:preliminary} reviews the Wasserstein metric, its connection to optimal transport~\citep{villani2003topics}, and the MAW distance.
 Section~\ref{sec:alg} details the formulation of the dimension reduction problem and the corresponding optimization algorithm.
 Experimental results are provided in Section~\ref{sec:exp}.
 We conclude in Section~\ref{sec:discuss}.